"My H has been stolen! Awww, that's how people know it's a Honda. Why would you drive a Honda if you can't show it off?"

 - The Sci Fi Channel's ringed planet emblem, before becoming Syfy.

 - Brazil's Globo TV has had its "circle in a TV screen in a circle" logo since the mid-70s.
 Interestingly, the "TV screen" part of the logo recently became more elongated to reflect the change to widescreen format.

 - The WWF "block" logo of the 80's and early 90's.
 The "scratch" logo that took its place was equally iconic.
-Sadly the World Wildlife Foundation banned usage of the scratch logo and it is now blurred out wherever it appears.
-The former logo continued to be used occasionally for Retraux and was allowed on DVD releases until somewhat recently it too has been blurred out, or had the "F" taken out like their current logo.
+The former logo continued to be used occasionally for Retraux and was allowed on DVD releases until somewhat recently.

 - The Windows flag has changed its design over the years, but the general colors and "waviness" have not changed.